 The following history is pulled from several sources, but mainly from a great wee book called ‘The Mill on the Don’.
 The story of the Donside Paper Company by John Fedo.
 You can still find it here http://www.amazon.co.uk/Mill-Don-Story-Donside-Company/dp/0907383394

 I thoroughly recommend it.

 Well if you didn’t already know, the book title gives it away, Donside Village sits on the space that was occupied by the Donside Paper Mill.
-Below is a picture of what the site looked like in 1953.

 The first papermill operated on the site from 1696.
 The story is quite a rollercoaster.
 The mill was at times a world renowned manufacturer of paper and at others came close to ending it’s operation.
 There were many twists and turns as the business changed its products and methods of production and invested in new machinery to stay ahead of the game.